aurelia-ui-toolkits/GitBook-books-living-in-GitHub/README.md

 ## 2. Transfer the book to GitHub

+#### Summary of actions

+The summary of actions described [How can I transfer my content to GitHub?](https://help.gitbook.com/github/how-can-i-export-to-repo.html) - section **`Using the command line`**   is:

+- create the new repository in GitHub that should have the same or similar name to your current repository on GitBook, created as the consequence of the action in step **`1.
+Create a new book`** above.
+- get the **`git`** url of your GitBook book repository which is typically defined as **`https://git.gitbook.com/MyName/MyBook.git`**
+- -clone this book to your machine
+- push this local clone to the newly created GitHub based repository (with the intent to ovewrite that destination.

 #### 2.1 Open the book

 Point your browser to https://aurelia-ui-toolkits.gitbooks.io/gitbooks-living-in-github/details and click on the **`SETTINGS`** link (Image 3 below)